What does Ratos stand for?

 Ratos is an investment company that acquires, develops and divests mainly unlisted Nordic companies.
 Over time, Ratos is to generate the highest possible return by actively exercising its ownership to realise the potential of a number of selected companies and investment situations.
 In this, Ratos provides stock market players with a unique investment opportunity.
 Read more about Ratos's vision, business concept and investment strategy.

 How many employees does Ratos have?

-We are a total of approximately 50 people at the head office in Stockholm, of whom half work within the investment organisation.
+We are a total of 22 people at the head office in Stockholm, of whom half work within the investment organisation.
 Read more about Ratos's organisation.

 Why don’t you focus on one or a few sectors where you can become specialists?

 Our expertise is not sector-specific but is primarily within strategic business development, structural issues, financial analysis and our network of experienced industry players.
 Our financial strength is also a significant factor for our ability to do deals.

 We acquire specific industry knowledge through our network and in special cases we engage industry expertise such as consultants.